telerik/xaml-docs/netcore/overview.md

 ## .NET 6 Requirements

-To work with the Telerik `.NET 6` dlls you will need to have the following installed.
+To work with the Telerik `.NET 6` DLLs you will need to have the following installed.

 * The latest [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0).